KajsaMB/Blog/README.md

 # Blog
-Blog built with Flask, SQL, Python, Javascript.
+Built with Flask, SQLAlchemy, Python, Javascript.
+Using OOP.
 Hosted on Render.
+Must specify local env secret key.
 Register users with ability to comment on blog posts.
 Randomly assigns gravatar to new users.